Profile

 Android Native Development

 Native Android development built on Kotlin and Java with the Android SDK, Jetpack Compose, Android Studio, Room, and Hilt or Dagger.
 Practitioners work across Android lifecycles, UI layouts, networking libraries like Retrofit, and Espresso for testing.
-The largest mobile track by hiring volume in the Indian market.

 Native Android AppsJetpack Compose UIsKotlin-First Mobile Products